TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-api-extractor.md

 # API Documenter

 API Extractor relies on a companion tool, [API Documenter](https://api-extractor.com/pages/setup/generating_docs/), to generate documentation.
 API Extractor outputs a "document model" JSON file for each package.
 API Documenter reads the document model and outputs a Markdown representation of the documentation.
-For monorepos, API Documenter can read multiple document models and generate combined documentation including cross-reference links.
+For monorepos, API Documenter can read multiple document models and generate combined documentation including cross-package links.

 You then take the generated Markdown files and do whatever you want with them.
-You could upload them to GitHub and use the GitHub integrated Markdown viewer, publish them through GitHub Pages or push them through a custom static website publishing pipeline.
+You could upload them to GitHub and use the GitHub integrated Markdown viewer, publish them through GitHub Pages, or push them through a custom static website publishing pipeline.

 # Installation and First Run